Laguna1989/obsidian_notes/Learnings/Conferences and Talks/Talks/Marc Gregoire - An Almost complete overview of cpp20.md

 > // jthread destructor automatically calls join()
 > ```

-- supports cooperative cancellation
+- Supports cooperative cancellation
-	- std::stop_token
+	- `std::stop_token`
-		- check if check was requested
+		- Check if check was requested
-		- compatible with condition variable
+		- Compatible with condition variable
-	- std::stop_source
+	- `std::stop_source`
-		- used to request a thread to stop execution
+		- Used to request a thread to stop execution
-		- stops are visible to all associated stop_sources and stop_tokens
+		- Stops are visible to all associated stop_sources and stop_tokens
-	- std::stop_callback
+	- `std::stop_callback`
-		- callback is invoked when stop is requested
+		- Callback is invoked when stop is requested

-- semaphores
+- Semaphores
-	- lightweight synchonization primitives
+	- Lightweight synchonization primitives
-	- counting semaphores/binary semaphores
+	- Counting semaphores/binary semaphores
-	- can be used to create other types
+	- Can be used to create other types
-- latch and barriers
+- `std::latch` and `std::barrier`
-    - std::atomic
+    - `std::atomic`
         - new functions: wait(), notify_one(), notify_all()
-    - atomic references
+    - Atomic references
-        - normally atomics copies values, now pass by ref allowed
+        - Normally atomics copies values, now pass by ref allowed
-    - designated init
+    - Designated init

 > [!example]+
 >